DanielMartensson/MataveID/examples/logregExample.md

 # logreg - Logistic regression
-Use this if you have a binary outpu (0, 1) or (-1, 1) and you want to to have a probabilistic output.
+Use this if you have a binary output (0, 1) or (-1, 1) and you want to to have a probabilistic output e.g 0 to 100%

 ```matlab
 [a, b, flag, iterations] = mi.logreg(x, y, function_type)